Supermarine S.4: Operational history

 Allocated the civil registration G-EBLP and the Air Ministry serial number N197, the S.4 first flew on 24 August 1925, witnessed by Mitchell, who went out in a motorboat with Lord Mountbatten.
 Testing took place at Calshot, because of the long take-off runs that were required.

 Supermarine's chief test pilot Henry Biard was reportedly unhappy with the S.4, disliking the unbraced wings and the cockpit position, which was well back behind the wings.
 The location of the cockpit was potentially hazardous, as it restricted the pilot's view ahead, particularly during take-off and landing.
-On its maiden flight, the S.4 came close to colliding with an ocean liner because of this.
+During its maiden flight, this issue caused the S.4 to come close to colliding with an ocean liner.
 (Note: The liner involved was White Star Line's Majestic, which was at the time at the entrance to Southampton Water.)

-On 13 September 1925, on a 1.864 mi straight course over Southampton Water, the S.4 raised the world's seaplane speed record (and the British speed record) to 226.752 mph, which created a sensation in the press when it was announced a month later.
+On 13 September 1925, on a 1.864 mi straight course over Southampton Water, the S.4 raised the world's seaplane speed record (and the British speed record) to 226.752 mph.
+This created a sensation in the press when it was announced a month later.